mdn/temp-processes/pull-requests.md

 When you're ready to open a pull request, follow these guidelines:

-- **Add the link to the issue you are closing:** Add 'Fixes' or 'Relates to' and the related issue in the description of the pull request.
+- **Add the link to the issue you are closing:** In the pull request description, add 'Fixes' if it fully resolves the issue or 'Relates to' if it is a related issue.
   More information about linking to issues in pull requests can be found in [GitHub docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
 - **Add a description of the changes:** Provide as much context and rationale for the pull request as possible.
 - **PRs should be short and focused to one issue:** If possible, group related set of changes into multiple, small PRs.